KaveriBridge/NIOS_10th/Social/ch12-agriculture-in-india.md

 |Labour|Lot of cheap and efficient labour is required at the time of picking.
 | Distribution|.
 Within the country two third of total area and production is shared by four states.
 The main states for cotton production are Panjab, Maharashtra, Gujarat and Haryana

+# Pulses
+* Mostly leguminous and provide invaluable proteins to the vegetarian population of India.
+* Excellent forage and grain concentrates in the cattle feed.
+* Capacity to fix atmospheric nitrogen in the soil and are normally rotated with other crops to maintain and restore soil fertility.
+* A large variety of pulses are found in India.
+* These are gram, tur or arhar (Pigeon Pea or Red Gram), urd (black gram), mung (green gram), masur (lentil), kulthi (horse gram), matar (peas) etc.
+* But among these above mentioned varieties only gram and tur or arhar are more important pulses.
 ## Gram - Pulse
 | Aspect       | Description                                                                                                  |
 |--------------|--------------------------------------------------------------------------------------------------------------|